Master Normal Ventricular Rate on ECG: Key Insights for Developers

 • Rapid Isolation: It quickly isolates ECG waves from recordings impacted by baseline wander, movement, and muscle artifact.

-Advantages for Healthcare Professionals:
+Advantages for Healthcare Providers:

 The center represents MaxYield™, with branches showing its key features and advantages.
 Each feature and advantage is connected to the main idea, illustrating how they contribute to better ECG analysis and patient care.